-MoDOT, in accordance with State and Federal law, prepared the STIP for State Fiscal Years 2023 through 2027 (July 1, 2022 through June 30, 2027).
+MoDOT, in accordance with State and Federal law, prepared the STIP for State Fiscal Years 2025 through 2029 (July 1, 2024 through June 30, 2029).
 The STIP establishes work for a rolling five-year period of time.
-As each year is completed, the STIP is updated and a new year is added.
+As each year is completed, the STIP is updated, and a new year is added.

 Each of Missouri's nine metropolitan planning organizations (MPO) prepares a Transportation Improvement Program (TIP) and a long-range transportation plan for its MPO area.
 NWARPC is Missouri's newest MPO.
-It is an expansion of the NWARPC MPO into a small part of McDonald County, Missouri, which took effect in June 2014.
-This portion of McDonald County, including Pineville and Jane, is included in NWARPC's Metropolitan Planning Area (MPA) and consequently transportation projects in this area are part of the NARTS FFY 2023-2026 TIP.
+It is an expansion of the NWARPC MPO into a small part of McDonald County, Missouri, which took effect in June 2014 and was adjusted in 2024.
+This portion of McDonald County, including Pineville and Jane, is included in NWARPC's Metropolitan Planning Area (MPA) and consequently transportation projects in this area are part of the NARTS FFY 2025-2028 TIP.

-YEAR OF EXPENDITURE
+YEAR OF EXPENDITURE - MISSOURI